FrancescaSrc/deep_reinforcement_learning_projects/report.md

  The agent uses a deep neural network to approximate the Q-function.
 The Deep Q-Network contains three fully connected layers of 64, 64, 4 nodes.
 The learning rate is set to: 0.0005.
 This learning rate has given the best results during training.

- The agent uses also an Experience Replay, the experience is stored in a buffer and the agent samples randomly form this buffer during the learning steps.
+ The agent uses also an Replay buffer, the experience is stored in a buffer and the agent samples randomly form this buffer during the learning steps.

 ### The experiments and hyperparameters

  I have tried different learning rates and found out an interesting thing: the agent learns from previous trainings as well!

+![First training results][image2]
-By starting the agent with the trained weights and decreasing the decay, the training results even more effective and the training speeds up, resolving the environment in very few episodes!
+By starting the agent with the trained weights and decreasing the decay, the training results even more effective and the training speeds up, **resolving the environment in 18 episodes**!
 Please see my training results below.

-![First training results][image2]
 ![Best training][image3]
 ![Training graph][image4]

  The trained agent achieves a high score also in the testing part as shown in the tested code and in the video.
 ![Training test results][image5]

-The algorithm uses the replay buffer, it stores a set of tuples of experiences in a replay buffer which the agent can sample and lean by reusing experiences from the past.
+As I went on with my experiments I realized the agent could show sings of overfitting for this low scores.
+But training it more, it showed that the agent was getting better also for the longer run reaching scores of 20 and 30 with the same technieque.
-I did not make any additions to the algorith as it was solving the environment really easily.
+I did not need to make any additions to the algorithm as it was solving the environment really easily.

 ## Video of the agent: watch the results
 I recorded two videos of my agent, the untrained and trained agent.